b3nsn0w/amqp-swarm/README.md

 - [x] Server-client communication
 - [x] Server-server communication
 - [ ] Error handling
+- [ ] Full documentation and examples
 - [x] Custom socket support

 Error handling will use rejected promises.
 Currently, unhandled requests return `null`, in the future they will throw errors.

+"Full documentation and examples" refers to multi-node examples, apart from that, the initial docs are mostly done.
+Test coverage is also a bit lacking at the moment.

 # Usage